onewindspirit/dsi-study-work/README.md

 - *stuck on a weird error, refer to official solutions*
 - [Solutions](https://github.com/GalvanizeDataScience/rfe1_solutions)
 ### **Lecture Notes**
-- ***Time series***: Specific type of data where measaurements of a single quantity are taken over time
+- ***Time series***: Specific type of data where measurements of a single quantity are taken over time
-   - Time represented with index *i* and the observations from the sereies as *yi*
+   - Time represented with index *i* and the observations from the series as *yi*
 - **Time Series objects are not independent**
    - Things coming before impact those after
    - Everything is actually time series when it comes down to it